Benefits of the EU-UK Trade and Cooperation Agreement

 This allows the importer to claim preferential tariff treatment based on:

 - information in the form of supporting documents

 - records provided by the exporter or manufacturer

 EU origin for exports

 A preferential rate (0%) can apply to goods originating in the EU that are being exported to the UK.
-Claims can be based on a 'statement of origin' or on 'importer’s knowledge'.
-Importers in the UK may require a statement on origin from EU exporters to allow them to avail of preferential tariffs under EU–UK preferential origin.
+Claims can be based on a 'statement on origin' or on 'importer’s knowledge'.
+Importers in the UK may require a 'statement on origin' from EU exporters to allow them to avail of preferential tariffs under EU–UK preferential origin.
 An EU exporter using a ‘statement on origin’ must be registered on the Registered Exporter System (REX) unless the consignment value is below €6,000.
 Details of REX registration are available at Registered Exporters System (REX).

 Next: AEO mutual recognition